How We Operate

 - Labour Court Intervention (industrial relations dispute) - the Court determines that exceptional circumstances prevail in the dispute and, following consultation with the WRC, invites the parties to the dispute to avail of its services; or

-- Ministerial (industrial relations dispute) - the Minister for Business, Enterprise and Innovation refers a dispute to the Court; or
+- Ministerial (industrial relations dispute) - the Minister for Enterprise, Trade and Employment refers a dispute to the Court; or

 - Direct Referral - Advance acceptance of Recommendation (industrial relations dispute) – this is where a worker, or workers, in a trade dispute, or a trade union on his/her/their behalf, or all the parties, agree in advance to accept the Labour Court’s recommendation.
 They can bring their case direct to the Labour Court (under section 20(1) of the Industrial Relations Act, 1969).
 This may happen where initially the worker(s) referred the dispute to an Adjudication Officer but the employer did not agree to have the case heard by the Adjudication Officer- in such a case the Adjudication Officer informs the worker(s) that the employer has not agreed to his/her hearing of the case and advises worker(s) that a direct referral may be made to the Labour Court.